CleyFaye/pycaptcha/README.md

 As a standalone
 ---------------

-The pycaptcha.recaptcha\_check() function returns the status of the request.
+The pycaptcha.check() function returns the status of the request.

 With Django